segmentio/segment-docs/src/connections/sources/source-functions/index.md

 #### Webhook Catcher

-Start by copying the webhook URL from the sidebar or "Auto-fill via webhook" dialog to your upstream tool or service.
+Start by copying the webhook URL from the sidebar or "Auto-fill using webhook" dialog to your upstream tool or service.
 This allows you to receive payloads which you can use to test your function code.

 ![Capture events to test your function](images/webhook-capture.gif)